Joint Income Protection Insurance For Dual Income Couples

 • 64% of couples do not have it in place

-With that in mind, maybe it’s time to review your financial situation and consider joint income protection insurance?
+With that in mind, maybe it’s time to review your financial situation and consider joint income protection insurance.

 Can you imagine

 If you’re older and feel the employment market isn’t going to work in your favour, making it more difficult for you to find employment, or if your sector is not as thriving as it once was, perhaps requiring a complete career change, over a year may be more appropriate.
-Naturally, the longer you’re covered, the more expensive your premiums will be.

 Judging by the statistics revealed by the LV survey, it’s clear that Dual Income households need to take preventative measures to keep themselves financially viable and protect against the hardships a loss of income will bring.

-The cost of living is increasing and savings are no longer going as far as they once did
+The cost of living is increasing, and savings are no longer going as far as they once did

-With 3.2 million households at risk, it’s clear that now is the time for preventative measures to be put in place, preventing financial repercussions happening in the future, like selling up, downsizing, including taking properties with lower council tax bands, which for some homes would mean changing location, putting the second job at risk.
+With 3.2 million households at risk, it’s clear that now is the time for preventative measures to be put in place.

 Related Reading: